Crocheting a scarf is a great way to use up extra yarn, make a quick project and experiment with different crochet

 The single crochet is the simplest of all the crochet stitches and is one most beginners learn when first starting.
 When used in crocheting a scarf, it leaves a clean modern look, which is always a positive.

 Want to make a scarf with this stitch?
-Have a look at this beginner-friendly scarf pattern.
+Take a look at this beginner-friendly scarf pattern.

 This version of the spike stitch uses single crochets, but with two colors to add variety.
 If you’d like to have more than two colors in your scarf, they can easily be added!

 Tunisian crochet is quite fun to work up and EASY!
 When, working Tunisian crochet, can use a regular crochet hook or an afghan hook when making a scarf.

 You can make a cowl or scarf with the Tunisian Simple Stitch and see first hand how beautiful this stitch is worked up.